 - Nephrite coming to Naru's aid when she was kidnapped by Zoicite, who thought his fake defection act was the real deal.
 Ironically Zoicite's actions lead to Nephrite defecting for real for Naru's sake.

-- Nephrite and Naru's final moments go between this and Tear Jerker (even the squawky, and at times, horrible voice actor for Naru in the English version didn't detract from it).
+- Nephrite and Naru's final moments go between this and Tear Jerker (even the squawky, and at times, horrible voice actor for Naru in the original English version didn't detract from it).

 - Thankfully the Viz dub did a much better job, with the conversation about chocolate parfait being particularly charming in the hands of Liam O'Brien and Danielle Judovits (credited as Danielle Nicole).

 - Usagi sitting with Makoto and sharing lunch when the latter is Eating Lunch Alone because everyone else is afraid of her.